By shocu Telegram: @shocu7

 What Is a “MAP”?

 As there are several chronophilias that describe an attraction to minors, many opt to use a more encompassing term when talking about attraction to minors in general: MAP.
 MAP (or MAPs) stands for minor-attracted person (or persons).
 Some websites and Internet users have interpreted this term as a euphemism for pedophiles, as a way of “softening” it or “hiding” it, but this is incorrect (and, once again, based on assumptions of what a pedophile is).
 MAP is an umbrella term that includes nepiophilia, pedophilia, hebephilia, and ephebophilia.
 Therefore, MAP is not synonymous with pedophilia, as that would exclude the other chronophilias.
-Describing all types of minor attractions as simply “pedophilia” paints a highly inaccurate and problematic picture where an attraction to, say, a 5-year-old is viewed as being exactly the same as an attraction to a 17-year-old.
+Describing all types of minor attractions as simply “pedophilia” paints a highly inaccurate and problematic picture in which an attraction to, say, a 5-year-old is viewed as being exactly the same as an attraction to a 17-year-old.

 There are also exclusive and non-exclusive MAPs.
 Exclusive MAPs only find minors attractive, while non-exclusive ones may find both minors and adults attractive.
 These categories shouldn’t be seen as a hard line separating two “types” of MAPs, but rather as a sort of spectrum in which an individual MAP may decide to identify as one or the other.
 In other words, someone who identifies as exclusive may still find certain adults attractive under certain circumstances.
 These terms mostly describe how “strong” one’s sexual preference is for minors compared to adults.
+Non-exclusive MAPs appear to be more common.
 A MAP may also be heterosexual, homosexual, or bisexual, which in the case of minor attraction refers to finding boys or girls (or both) attractive.

 A MAP, once again, is not necessarily someone who abuses children.
 Someone who sexually abuses a child is called a child molester.
 A MAP may or may not be a child molester, just like someone who is attracted to adults may or may not decide to sexually abuse another adult they find attractive.
 It is unfair to assume someone wants to cause harm based solely on their sexual preference.
 Additionally, child molesters are not necessarily MAPs either.
 Some people may decide to abuse a child not necessarily because they’re attracted to them, but for a myriad of other reasons, such as children being easy to take advantage of, opportunity, revenge, etc.